 Vacuum conveying enables hygienic transfer of materials, even on long and twisting routes

-We design and manufacture custom pneumatic systems in dense phase and dilute phase to meet the needs and requirements of the food, chemical, and plastic industries.
+We design and manufacture pneumatic conveying systems in negative pressure both dilute and semi-dense phase, to meet the needs and requirements of the food, chemical, and plastic industries.

-They are used when is necessary to charge and weight content into powder mixers with multiple components, starting from different big bags or fully emptying previosly batched hoppers.
+They are used for example when is necessary to charge and weight content into powder mixers with multiple components, starting from different big bags or fully emptying previously batched hoppers.

-It is an easy to install system, particulary suitable to convey food and potential explosive powders in a safe and clean way for long distances.
+It is an easy to install system, particularly suitable to convey food and potential explosive powders in a safe and clean way for long distances.

 ATEX - Explosion Proof Protected